GoViG: Goal-Conditioned Visual Navigation Instruction Generation via Multimodal Reasoning: Experiments

 \subsection{Cross-Domain Generalization}

-To comprehensively assess cross-domain generalization, we evaluate our method on the real-world subset of R2R-Goal, comprising diverse scenes from GO Stanford~\cite{hirose2018gonet}, ReCon~\cite{shah2021rapid}, and HuRoN~\cite{hirose2023sacson}.
-As shown in Table~\ref{tab:sota_cross-domain_instruction_comparison}, our Interleaved and One-Pass multimodal reasoning strategies notably outperform state-of-the-art approaches (e.g., LANA, C-Instructor) under significant domain shifts.
-Unlike baselines whose reliance on domain-specific priors and intermediate semantic representations leads to marked performance drops, our approach directly leverages raw egocentric visual observations, inherently enhancing robustness to novel scenarios.
+To comprehensively assess cross-domain generalization, we evaluate our method on the real-world subset of R2R-Goal, comprising diverse scenes from GO Stanford, ReCon, and HuRoN.
+As shown in Table~\ref{tab:sota_cross-domain_instruction_comparison}, our Interleaved and One-Pass multimodal reasoning strategies notably outperform SOTA approaches under significant domain shifts.
 Specifically, the Interleaved strategy consistently delivers superior results, underscoring the efficacy of iterative visual-linguistic refinement in improving contextual grounding and instruction coherence.
-Qualitative examples (Fig.~\ref{fig:social}) further illustrate how iterative multimodal reasoning mirrors adaptive human cognition, enabling robust instruction generation even in challenging, unseen environments.
-These insights highlight the value of explicitly structured multimodal reasoning for effective and reliable embodied navigation.
+Qualitative examples (Fig.~\ref{fig:app_social}) further illustrate how iterative multimodal reasoning mirrors adaptive human cognition, enabling robust instruction generation even in challenging, unseen environments.